Capital Gazette Keeps Working, And Publishing, After 5 Die In Newsroom Shooting

 Many of the messages from other staff members showed the same mix of journalistic commitment and personal loss.

-After Hiaasen's death was confirmed, Chase Cook said of the editor via Twitter, "He called me this morning asking about a headline clarification.
+After Hiaasen's death was confirmed, Cook said via Twitter, "He called me this morning asking about a headline clarification.
 He was an amazing editor who made me a better reporter."

-Of the paper running a Friday edition despite the attack, Cook wrote, "This was not possible without our colleagues and friends at The Baltimore Sun.
+Of the paper's Friday edition, Cook wrote, "This was not possible without our colleagues and friends at The Baltimore Sun.
 Thank you all for your work."

 McKerrow extended the same gratitude — and last night, he wrote, "I want to thank the first responders for all their work today, and the many journalists who came to cover our tragedy with empathy and respect.
 I can't talk about those we've lost yet.
 The loss is unimaginable."